mesonbuild/meson/docs/markdown/Creating-Linux-binaries.md

 library statically.
 If you don't then your app is guaranteed to break as different distros have binary-incompatible C++ libraries.
 The second thing is that you need to point your install prefix to some empty staging area.
-Here's the meson command to do that:
+Here's the Meson command to do that:

 ```console
 $ LDFLAGS=-static-libstdc++ meson --prefix=/tmp/myapp <other args>